kleetus/docker-based-gitian-builder/README.md

 ####Example 1

-If I, for instance, clone [Bitcoin Core](https://github.com/bitcoin/bitcoin) to my build system and compile an executable to become the basis for my bitcoin wallet, then I am choosing to implicitly trust the following about the source code:
+For instance, If I clone [Bitcoin Core](https://github.com/bitcoin/bitcoin) to my build system and compile an executable to become the basis for my bitcoin wallet, then I am choosing to implicitly trust the following about the source code:

 1. It was not tampered with by GitHub company or their agents.
 2. It was not tampered with by a third party with back doors into TLS.